divelab/GOOD/docs/source/configs.rst

-Configs and command line arguments
+Configs and command-line arguments
 ============================================

 There are always many configuration dilemmas in managing code running configurations.

-Traditional command line arguments
+Traditional command-line arguments
 ------------------------------------

-When we only use command line arguments as running configs, it is always annoying to run code like this:
+When we only use command-line arguments as running configs, it is always annoying to run code like this:

 .. code-block:: shell

    python run_my_code.py --model GCN --layers 5 --dim_hidden 300 --save_dir xx/xx ......

-These running commands bring difficulties running batches of experiments and achieving easily reproducibility.
+These running commands bring difficulties running batches of experiments and achieving easy reproducibility.

-Traditional yaml-file-based configs
+Traditional YAML-file-based configs
 -------------------------------------------

-It is a better idea for data scientists to adopt reading dictionaries from yaml files as their parameters storage strategy.
+It is a better idea for data scientists to adopt reading dictionaries from YAML files as their parameters storage strategy.
 However, when the configuration scale becomes large, we will face a hard time remembering all the names of configs, so that we can access the config like this: